The Annual Workshop and Recital is free of charge to all currently enrolled Suzuki families!

-Go to (link to come) for more details and to sign up for any or all of these items by Friday, February 22.
+Go to (link to come) for more details and to sign up for any or all of these items by Friday, February 20.

 We plan for and expect each student, from our beginning pretwinklers to our most advanced high school seniors, to be at and participate in all events of this weekend.
 If conflicts arise, contact Mrs. Nies or Mrs. McDaniel ASAP so we can make accommodations.

-Spring Workshop (March 2014) Review List
+Spring Workshop (March 2015) Review List

 Please be sure to regularly review all pieces listed up to your most advanced piece.
 All listed pieces should be polished and performance ready.
 These will be worked in small groups with our guest clinicians during Saturday's workshop, and presented at our Annual Group Concert.

-Seitz No. 5, III
+Seitz No. 2, III

 Twinkles in A & D

-Go Tell Aunt Rhody w/c
+Go Tell Aunt Rhody w/cellos

 Twinkles in D w/c

-Go Tell Aunt Rhody w/va
+Go Tell Aunt Rhody w/violas

 Twinkles in D w/va